modiniayyagari/sp2026_opensci_gridtrust/README.md

 - **MATLAB R2018b or newer**.
 - The **Signal Processing Toolbox**.
-- Sufficient disk space to load the WAV files and write figures / logs.
+- Sufficient disk space to load the WAV files and write figures/logs.

 No additional toolboxes are required beyond what the top-level scripts are already using.